Skip to main content

 • information on consultation undertaken with other parties (including mana whenua and other local authorities).

-• The applicant indicating to us how Waikato Regional Council’s feedback will inform the development of the application.
+The applicant is then required to include a summary of how Waikato Regional Council’s feedback has informed the referral application.

 Section 30 requirements for substantive applications